m0ppers/arangodb-mesos/README.md

     a good distribution but not always.
 Note that if you have only one DBServer, then you must set this option to "false".

+  - `ARANGODB_COORDINATORS_WITH_DBSERVERS`, overriding `--coordinators_with_dbservers`:

+    If this boolean value is set to "true", then the coordinators will only be started on nodes, where there is already another primary server, but not its own master.
+This is often sensible for a good distribution but not always.
+Note that if you have only one DBServer, then you must set this option to "false".

 The HTTP/REST API
 -----------------